numenta/htmresearch/projects/capybara/datasets/README.md

 This folder contains scripts to download, format and analyze the input datasets.

+## Before you start
+The `UCI Human Activity data` is the most interesting dataset for someone looking to evaluate the classification of time series with HTM.
+This is a good temporal dataset to start with and it was the most challenging to classify.
+The data lives under `nupic.research/projects/capybara/datasets/uci_har`.

 ## Usage
 To download and format the data, run: `./run.sh`.
 The UCR data is password protected, so you'll have to download it manually: